lanl-ansi/PowerModels.jl/docs/src/storage.md

 ## Storage Data Model

-The data for the generic storage model is as follows,
+The list of columns for the generic storage model can be found at `PowerModels.mp_storage_columns` and is as follows,
 ```json
 {
   "index":<int>,